-The notion of artifact (and the related conceptual framework) has been introduced recently in MAS as first-class abstraction representing tools or objects (devices) that agents can either individually or collectively use to support their activities, and that can be designed to encapsulate and provide different kinds of functionalities or services [19, 14].
-If agents are meant to be first-class abstractions to model goal/task oriented (or -driven) pro-active entities, artifacts are those entities modelling systems or parts of a system that are better characterised as resources or tools used by agents to achieve some goals.
-In particular, and differently from agents, artifacts have neither internal goals nor a pro-active behaviour, but more simply provide some kind of functionality that can be suitably exploited, as a service.
-In other words, while agents communicate with other agents, we have that agents use artifacts.
+The notion of artifact (and the related conceptual framework) has been introduced recently in MAS as a first-class abstraction representing tools or objects (devices) that agents can either individually or collectively use to support their activities, and that can be designed to encapsulate and provide different kinds of functionalities or services [18, 14].
+If agents are meant to be first-class abstractions to model goal/task-oriented/driven pro-active entities, artifacts are those entities modelling systems (or parts of a system) that are better characterised as resources or tools used by agents for their own aims.
+In particular, and differently from agents, artifacts have neither internal goals nor a pro-active behaviour, but more simply provide some kind of functionality that can be suitably exploited, as a service-in other words, while agents communicate with other agents, agents use artifacts.

-According to the abstract model defined [19], artifacts in cognitive MAS can be characterised by: (i) a function, as its intended purpose, i.e. the purpose established by the designer / programmer of the artifact: in other words what are the intended functionalities the artifact provides; (ii) a usage interface, as the set of the operations which agents can invoke to use the artifact and exploit its functionality; (iii) some kind of operating instructions, as a description of how to use the artifact to get its functionality; a structure and behaviour, concerning the internal aspects of the artifact, that is how the artifact is implemented in order to provide its function.
-Figure 1 shows a conceptual representation of the artifact abstraction, along with some examples.
+According to the abstract model defined [18], artifacts in cognitive MAS can be characterised by (see Fig.2): a function, as its intended purpose, i.e. the purpose established by the designer / programmer of the artifact-in other words what are the intended functionalities the artifact provides; a usage interface, as the set of the operations which agents can invoke to use the artifact and exploit its functionality; some kind of operating instructions, as a description of how to use the artifact to get its functionality; a structure and behaviour, concerning the internal aspects of the artifact, that is, how the artifact is implemented in order to provide its function.

 Differently from agents, artifacts are not meant to be autonomous or exhibit a pro-active behaviour, neither to have social capabilities.
-Among the main properties, that are useful according to artifacts' purpose and nature, we have: (i) inspectability and controllability, i.e. the capability of observing and controlling artifacts structure (state) and behaviour at runtime, and of supporting their on-line management, in terms of diagnosing, debugging, testing; (ii) malleability, i.e. the capability of changing / adapting artifacts function at runtime (on-the-fly) according to new requirements or unpredictable events occurring in the open environment; and (iii) linkability, i.e. the capability of linking together at runtime distinct artifacts, for scaling up with complexity of the function to provide and as means to support dynamic reuse.
-Also, differently from agents, artifacts can have a spatial extension, i.e. given a MAS with a topology, the same artifact can cover different nodes: in other words a single artifact can be both conceptually and physically distributed.
-For instance, a blackboard artifact can cover different Internet nodes, where agents use it by exploiting a local interface.
+Among the main properties that are useful according to artifact purpose and nature, one could list [14]: (i) inspectability and controllability, i.e. the capability of observing and controlling artifact structure, state and behaviour at runtime, and of supporting their on-line management, in terms of diagnosing, debugging, testing; (ii) malleability, i.e. the capability of changing / adapting artifact function at runtime (on-the-fly) according to new requirements or unpredictable events occurring in the open environment, and (iii) linkability, i.e. the capability of linking together at runtime distinct artifacts as a form of composition, as a means to scale up with complexity of the function to provide, and also to support dynamic reuse.
+It is worth to be remarked that these artifact features are not agent features: typically, agents are not inspectable, do not provide means for malleability, do not provide operations for their change, and do not compose with each other through operational links.

+Also, artifacts can have a spatial extension, i.e. given a MAS with a topology, the same artifact could cover different nodes: in other words, a single artifact can be both conceptually and physically distributed.
+For instance, a blackboard artifact can cover different Internet nodes, where agents may use it by exploiting a local interface.
+Technically, also agents could be distributed-for instance having the knowledge base in some node and the core realising the deliberation process in some other node: most often, an agent is situated within a specific location, at least by considering the agent models and architectures that are most diffused (an example is FIPA model).